storacha/specs/w3-ipni.md

 ## Abstract

-For IPNI we assert that we can provide batches of multihashes by signing "Advertisements".
+For [IPNI] we assert that we can provide batches of multihashes by signing "Advertisements".

-With an inclusion claim, a user asserts that a CAR contains a given set of multihashes via a car index.
+With an [inclusion claim], a user asserts that a CAR contains a given set of multihashes via a car index.

-This spec describes how to merge these two concepts by adding an `ipni/offer` capability to submit an inclusion claim as an IPNI Advertisement.
+This spec describes how to merge these two concepts by adding an `ipni/offer` capability to publish an inclusion claim as [IPNI Advertisements].

 ## Language